MichalStrzelczyk/api-template/README.md

 ### Routes for the collection listing

-One of the most common endpoints are data collection listing.
+One of the most common endpoints is data collection listing.
 Most likely there is a possibility to paginate, sort and filter the data.
 For these functionalities you can use parameters:

 - offset    (pagination)